-At Blythe Bridge High School & Sixth Form we have a programme of safeguarding continual professional development.
-This includes an annual update and Level 1 Safeguarding Awareness Training - delivered by the Designated Safeguarding Lead and focused on KCSIE and contextual safeguarding using information from the previous academic year and outcomes from the 175/157 audit, this is then followed up with a staff and governor knowledge audit where training needs are identified.
+At Blythe Bridge High School & Sixth Form we have a programme of continual professional development.
+This includes an annual update and Level 1 Safeguarding Awareness Training - delivered by the Designated Safeguarding Lead (DSL) and focused on the procedures and information contained in Keeping Children Safe in Education and contextual safeguarding.
+This uses information from the previous academic year and outcomes from the 175/157 audit and JTMAT commissioned safeguarding audit; this is then followed up with a staff and governor knowledge audit where training needs are identified.